 The point being, Siri is often a casualty of functional saturation.
 Additionally, Siri must be activated by the user to operate, which means you must have the iPhone in hand.

-While Siri has been the “rock” of AI voice assistants in the market, the recent uprising in competition by Amazon and Google have cast a shadow over it.
+While Siri has been the “rock” of AI voice assistants in the market, the recent uprising in the competition by Amazon and Google has cast a shadow over it.

 Siri can hold court due to it being the primary personal assistant function on the world’s most popular device, the iPhone.
 However, it has found itself losing market share due to having to have the iPhone device on hand to use.